 Correcting Refractive Disorders

-If you have further question about refractive errors, please contact Brooks Eye Associates today or call (972) 403-1110 to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+If you have further questions about refractive errors, please contact Brooks Eye Associates today or call (972) 736-9347 to schedule an appointment.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.